OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 We got the packages built and pushed, let's create the release.

 **Please Note:** I haven't made any changes to Octopus Deploy yet, I just want to get this build working and pushing to Octopus Deploy.
-Once I do that then I make changes to the process.
+Once that is successful then I make changes to the process.

 ![](jenkins-create-release.png)

 That is it!
 Let's kick off a build and see what happens!
 It fails!
 I think the first 10 builds in any CI system should count as "alpha" builds.
-I've yet to have a build on first try.
+I've yet to have a build on the first try.

 ![](jenkins-first-build-failure.png)